How Many Chromosomes are in a Horse?

 Q: Can horses have an odd number of chromosomes?

-A: Yes, horses are one of the few mammals with an odd number of chromosomes (64).
+Yes, horses are among the few mammals with an odd total number of chromosomes—64.

-Q: Do all members of the Equidae family have the same number of chromosomes?
+Q: Do all Equidae family members have the same chromosome count?

-A: No, donkeys have 62 chromosomes, while zebras can have between 32-46 chromosomes, depending on the species.
+No, chromosome numbers vary within the family.
+Donkeys have 62, while zebras have 32–46, depending on the species.

-A: Yes, horses can inherit genetic disorders such as Lethal White Syndrome and Hereditary Equine Regional Dermal Asthenia due to chromosome abnormalities.
+Genetic disorders include Lethal White Syndrome (LWS) and Hereditary Equine Regional Dermal Asthenia (HERDA), both linked to chromosomal abnormalities.

 Conclusion